 A Basic Overview of Fixed Deposits:

 FDs (Fixed Deposits) are of two types, cumulative and non-cumulative.
 A cumulative FD compounds interest annually, whereas the non-cumulative FD pays out interest at regular intervals.
 These intervals can be monthly, quarterly, semi-annually and annually.
-In both cases, your money is locked in for a fixed tenor.
+In both cases, your money is locked in for a fixed tenure.

 Here are The Advantages of Fixed Deposits:

 They are Low Risk: Fixed deposits are low-risk investments as they aren't dependent on market fluctuations.
 So, they help your money grow at a steady pace.
 Moreover, they offer a good rate of interest that usually ranges between 7%–8% and is pre-determined.
-While you don’t have the opportunity of making windfall gains, your money is safe and you get a fixed sum at the end of the tenor.
+While you don’t have the opportunity of making windfall gains, your money is safe and you get a fixed sum at the end of the tenure.
 This type of investment is greatly favoured because of its high stability.

-Fixed Tenor: FDs have a fixed tenor so your money is safely invested for a period of time.
+Fixed Tenure: FDs have a fixed tenure so your money is safely invested for a period of time.
 You have the option of choosing between 12 and 60 months.
 However, it offers the option of premature withdrawal.
 If you need money, you can easily break your FD or take a loan against FD.
 Do note that if your interest exceeds Rs.
 10,000, it is subject to tax.
 Also, if you make a premature withdrawal, you stand to lose a portion of the interest.

 A Basic Overview of Investing in Stocks: